Grief Group is for everyone

 Anything we love and lose fundamentally shapes us and re-makes us

-Grief Group was designed to support and explore any loss
+Grief Group is designed to support and explore any loss

 𖣠